-The number under each box at the side of the page tells you the maximum number of marks for each question.
+The number under each box at the side of the page tells you the number of marks available for each question.

 In this test, long division and long multiplication questions are worth 2 marks each.
 You will be awarded 2 marks for a correct answer.
-If you don't reach the correct answer you may get 1 mark for showing a formal method.
+You may get 1 mark for showing a formal method.